Slider0007/collectmeteranalog/README.md

-# Analog Pointer Image Collection And Labeling Application
+# Image Collection And Labeling App For Analog Pointer

 Help us to get more image data and improve the analog pointer predictions of your meter device!